Medvedev wins over Aussie crowd in win over Dutch opponent

 He was critical of a lack of respect in that match — mostly about the noise between first and second serves — and this time offered some relationship advice to the crowd.

-“Every good relationship must have its ups and downs,” he said in his on-court TV interview, explaining that he planned to be back on court quite often in the future.
+“Every good relationship must have its ups and downs,” he said in his on-court TV interview, explaining that he planned to be back on court quite often.
 “I hope it’s going to be more good times than bad times, otherwise it doesn’t work.”

 He also avoided another match against an Australian in the fourth round when wildcard entry Chris O’Connell lost to Maxime Cressy 6-2, 6-7 (6), 6-3, 6-2.